TheBotiverse/Botiverse/README.md

 - Beyond being a chatbot package, most representers and models can be also used independently and share the same API.
 For instance, you can import your favorite model or representer from `botiverse.models` or `botiverse.preprocessors` respectively and use it for any ordinary machine learning task.
 - It follows that some chatbot architectures also allow using a customly defined representer or model as long as it satisfies the relevant unified interface (as in the docs).

-Now let's learn more about each chatbot available inn `botiverse.bots`
+Now let's learn more about each chatbot available in `botiverse.bots`

 ## <img width="30" alt="image" src="https://github.com/TheBotiverse/Botiverse/assets/49572294/501fc8ff-9849-4e6d-9ed5-eaf10c04eefb"> Basic Bot
 ### 🏃‍♂️ Quick Example